 The title "counsellor" and "therapist" are somewhat interchangeable.
 A psychologist may counsel, or may practice in an area of speciality such as forensics or education, or may be involved in academic research.
 A "psychiatrist" is a doctor who can issue prescriptions, and practices in the mental health domain.

-Whilst at your first session, after 25 minutes I will ask if you would like to leave (and receive 50% of your fee back) if you feel that I am not the counsellor for you, or continue with the session.
+Whilst at your first session, if after 30 minutes you would like to leave (and receive 100% of your fee back) if you feel that I am not the counsellor for you, or continue with the session.

 See the infographic below about how counselling works ......

-For South West FIFE counselling option with me, please click here
+For Dunfermline counselling n with me, please click here